 Rajeev Sharma Fokeer is an Avocat à la Cour (Paris Bar) and barrister (England & Wales).
 He was also admitted to the Bar of Mauritius, his native country.

 Partner since 2010, Rajeev’s work is essentially international in nature.
 He is lead counsel to French, multinational and foreign clients especially in matters involving a wide range of complex cross-border commercial issues.

 With the benefit of his Anglo-French legal training and diverse cultural background, Rajeev has extensive experience in both institutional (ICC, LCIA) and ad hoc international commercial arbitration, his preferred area of practice.
 He has acquired strong expertise in the field having acted as counsel in over 50 commercial arbitrations.
 More recently, he was appointed as arbitrator in a MARC arbitration.
 Rajeev is also listed on the international panel of arbitrators of the Arbitration Foundation of Southern Africa (AFSA).

 He has also been involved in international transactional and corporate restructuring (including the Eurotunnel sauvegarde process and Nortel global sale of assets).
 Rajeev's experience notably includes international disputes before various French and European Courts (ECJ, ECHR).
 He has further gained in-depth expertise in World Bank investigations and sanctions.

 Rajeev holds an honours degree in English law (King’s College, London) and a maîtrise degree in French Law (Université de Paris I Panthéon Sorbonne).
-He also obtained a French master’s degree in Litigation, Arbitration & ADR (Université de Paris II Panthéon Assas).
-Besides English and French, Rajeev is fluent in Hindi and Mauritian Creole.
+He also holds a French master’s degree in Law with the option Litigation, Arbitration & Alternative Dispute Resolution (Université Paris II Panthéon-Assas).